nicolabio/sw-assignment-py/ASSIGNMENT.md

 You may assume that the bucket only contains folders, and that these folders only contain files (no nested folders).

-3. Change the code such that only the files inside dicom folders are printed.
+4. Change the code such that only the files inside dicom folders are printed.
 You don't have to write tests for this feature.
+And you don't need to add an environment variable for this feature.